Blurred Lines: Release and commercial performance

-"Blurred Lines" first appeared as a video posted on Vevo on March 20, 2013.
-It was released as the lead single on March 26, 2013, from Thicke's studio album Blurred Lines (2013), through Star Trak Recordings and Interscope Records.
+"Blurred Lines" was released as the lead single on March 26, 2013, from Thicke's studio album Blurred Lines (2013), through Star Trak Recordings and Interscope Records.
 It was released to Contemporary hit radio on May 21, 2013.
 It was released as a single with a remix by Filipino music producer Laidback Luke in the United Kingdom on May 24, 2013.
 A remix featuring Colombian singer J Balvin was released on July 23, 2013, in Colombia.
 A no rap version of the track was released alongside Laidback Luke's remix and both music videos.
 An EP featuring remixes by Laidback Luke, Australian producer Will Sparks, and American producer DallasK was made for the single.
 Another EP for was released for "Blurred Lines".
 The EP also features the Laidback Luke remix, "When I Get You Alone", "Lost Without U", "Magic", and "Sex Therapy".

 "Blurred Lines" debuted at number 94 on the US Billboard Hot 100.
 After the song's unrated version of the video was released, the song rose from number 54 to number 11.
 The song reached number one in June 2013, giving T.I. his fourth, Pharrell his third, and Thicke's first number one hit in the US.
 "Blurred Lines" topped the Hot 100 for 12 consecutive weeks, making it the longest running single of 2013.
 Billboard named "Blurred Lines" the song of the summer in September 2013.
 On the Billboard Hot R&B/Hip-Hop Songs chart, the song reigned at number one for 16 weeks, making it one longest tracks to stay at number one on the chart.
 In June 2018, The single was certified diamond by the Recording Industry Association of America (RIAA), denoting track-equivalent sales of 10,000,000 units in the US based on sales and streams.

 The song also peaked at number one on the Billboard Adult Top 40, Mainstream Top 40, and Rhythmic charts.
 In the United Kingdom, the song debuted at number one on the UK Singles Chart, selling 190,000 copies in its first week.
 The remained at number one the following week, selling 200,000 copies.
 It spent five non-consecutive weeks at number one.
 "Blurred Lines" was confirmed to have sold 1 million copies on its 50th day of release, becoming Williams' second song in only a month to achieve that feat in Britain after being featured on Daft Punk single "Get Lucky".
 According to the Official Charts Company, the single became Britain's best-selling single of 2013 with sales of 1,472,681 copies.
 It became one of the best-selling singles of all time, with sales of 14.8 million, simultaneously breaking the record for the largest radio audience in history.